Your Lungs. Your Brain.

 - E-cig, multi-flavored juices

-Conclusion: Don’t be fooled, fruit flavorings only mask the chemicals in vapes, such as diacetyl and nicotine.
-Research has concluded that fruit flavored products play a major role in drawing youth and young adults to tobacco products, as they are often mischaracterized as less harmful than non-flavored tobacco products.
-Additionally, research has found students who vape in high school are 6x more likely to smoke cigarettes as adults.
+Conclusion: Don’t be fooled.
+Flavorings only mask the chemicals in vapes, such as diacetyl and nicotine.
+Research has concluded that flavored products play a major role in drawing youth and young adults to tobacco products, as they are often mischaracterized as less harmful than non-flavored tobacco products.
+Additionally, research has found that students who vape in high school are 6x more likely to smoke cigarettes as adults.
 Don’t get caught in the flavor trap.

 - Males/Females Ages 13-25